 The Rhineland and Western Germany

-NO VISIT TO Germany is complete without a trip down the Rhine River, even if it’s just a two-hour cruise.
-The stretch between Koblenz and Mainz is the place to visit, past the famous Lorelei rock.
+NO VISIT TO Germany is complete without a short cruise down the Rhine River.
+The stretch between Koblenz and Mainz is the place to go, past the famous Lorelei rock.
 North of there are Bonn and Cologne.
 Bonn is boring but has the Beethoven Museum.
-Cologne is a great city, with a famous and beautiful cathedral.
+Cologne is a great city, with a famous and beautiful cathedral, where they say the Three Wise Men are buried.

-The Moselle Valley is just as beautiful - a little less impressive to the eye, but much more charming, with the world’s best white wine (The Moselle runs into the Rhine at Koblenz).
-At the top of the Moselle, just a few miles from the Luxembourg border, is the beautiful town of Trier, with Germany’s only Roman ruins.
-It was Karl Marx’s home town.
+The Moselle Valley is just as beautiful – a little less impressive to the eye, but much more charming, with the world’s best white wine (the Moselle river runs into the Rhine at Koblenz).
+At the top of the Moselle, just a few miles from the Luxembourg border, is the beautiful city of Trier, with Germany’s only Roman ruins.
+It was Karl Marx’s hometown, which means lots of Chinese tourists.

 The state of North Rhine-Westphalia, centered on the city of Stuttgart, is Germany’s most prosperous.
-It is home to Mercedes-Benz, and there is a giant Mercedes logo above the railway station.
+It is home to Mercedes-Benz, and there is a giant three-star Mercedes logo above the railway station.
 Not far from there is the Schwarzwald (Black Forest).
-Its gateway is the lovely old town of Calw, full of half timbered buildings and home of famous novelist Herman Hesse.
+Its gateway is the lovely old town of Calw, full of half-timbered buildings and home of famous novelist Herman Hesse.

 To the north of Frankfurt is the heavily populated Ruhr region.
 It has over 5 million people and is the industrial heartland of Germany, but it is not much of a destination for the visitor.